fbpx

 This past August, Beijing announced export restrictions on antimony, a mineral used in semiconductors, batteries, and weapons systems.
 More than 300 types of munitions require antimony, and China dominates global production.
 China’s message is clear: “Your defense industrial base runs through us.”

 This is not the first time China has flexed its mineral muscles, and it won’t be the last.
-In little over a year, China has also put in place export controls on gallium, geranium, graphite, and rare earth metal processing technology.
+In little over a year, China has also put in place export controls on gallium, germanium, graphite, and rare earth metal processing technology.
 Each time the U.S. confronts China over its trade practices, such as the stealing of intellectual property, or puts in place tariffs on Chinese products, Beijing reaches for the minerals lever.
 The implicit message is: “Push too hard, Washington, and we won’t just restrict the supply of what you need, we’ll cut it off.”

 China has turned itself into a mineral OPEC of one.
 As alarming as the Arab oil embargo of the 1970s was, the mineral security risk that confronts us today is perhaps greater.
 Never before has a chief geopolitical rival held such complete control over foundational pieces of America’s economy and defense.
 Of the 50 mineral commodities the U.S. government lists as essential for economic and national security, China is now the top producer for more than half.